jculvey/tango/README.md

 ## Custom Styling

-You can easily over-ride the classes applied to the widget source element with the config property `cssClass`.
+You can easily over-ride the classes applied to the widget source element with the config property `config.cssClass`.
 You can also override the classes applied to the container element and label element with `config.containerClass` and `config.labelClass`, respectively.

 ```js